sictweb/bti425-2020/graded-work/assign2.md

 Now it's time to enable the saving of the "courses selected" collection in the database, as a student's "confirmed courses".

-> <mark>Notice:</mark>
-> The professors will provide the code for the web API `manager.js` function.
+> Your professors have provided the code for the web API `manager.js` function.
-> It is still being composed and tested.
-> We will update this section of the document after the code gets posted.
+> More information is provided below.
+> It can be copied from the course repo (Week 8 folder).

 This task will have the following steps:
 * Confirm the readiness of the (student) Mongoose schema